-This smoothie is so easy to make and you will only need three ingredients (one being water!).
+This Blueberry Smoothie is so easy to make and you will only need three ingredients (one being water!).
 It is a nice refreshing smoothie packed with nutrition.
 That is why I love making this smoothie.

 I love fresh blueberries in the summer months.
-I usually try to get out blueberry picking with my family so we can bake with them, make jam or just to eat them!
+I usually try to get out blueberry picking with my family each summer so we can bake muffins with them, make smoothies or just to eat them!

-We also love to freeze blueberries.
-Frozen blueberries are great for making smoothies so we try to pick extra just for freezing so we can have them in the middle of the winter when we are dreaming of warm sunny days!
+We also love to freeze blueberries (see below on how to freeze them).
+Frozen blueberries are great for making smoothies so we try to pick extra just for freezing.
+This way we can have them in the middle of the winter when we are dreaming of warm sunny days!